phdonner/phdonner/README.md

 ## Mermaid Markdown mindmaps on GitHub

 GitHub supports a convenient way of creating the mind maps needed during our planning.
 It is called *Mermaid*.
-Again, the notation is rather easy to learn way.
+Again, the notation is rather easy to learn.
+You can study the markdown code behind the example diagram by copying it to text processor.

 ```mermaid
 mindmap